mjg123/mjg123.github.io/_posts/2017-10-04-AppCDS-and-Clojure.md

 ### Acknowlegements

-Thanks again to the JVM team here at Oracle, espcially Claes Redestad for proofreading and teaching me the technical details.
+Thanks again to the JVM team here at Oracle, especially Claes Redestad for proofreading and teaching me the technical details.
 I learned a lot about AppCDS from Kim Kinnear's [zprint](https://github.com/kkinnear/zprint).